Fashionable relief from the sprawl of Charles de Gaulle

 - No matter where you prefer to sit in a lounge, you’re bound to be able to find a seat that suits your desires.
 There are lots of different types of chairs.

-- The place feels like a really big American Express Centurion Lounge, which, in my mind, is the gold standard.
-The vibe here is excellent, and Air France should be commended for how well it executed the Salon.
+- This place is the standard-bearer for a good, comfortable lounge.
+The vibe here is excellent, and Air France should be commended for how it executed the Salon.

 - The Bad